csae8092/rundbriefe-app/README.md

-# rundbriefe app
+# salzarchiv

-An eXist-db based web app to curate, publish and analyze "Rundbriefe".
+An eXist-db based web app to curate, publish and analyze source material related to the Saline Hall.